Sovereign Harbour Residents Association banner

 At a further Haven School consultation event, over 500 angry residents left council members and officers in no doubt that the strategy did not have their support.

-Fortunately, this served as a loud wakeup call to EBC which, to give it credit, acknowledged the strength of feeling expressed and engaged the SHRA to work with it to rethink the vision.
-As a result of these talks, EBC revised its Core Strategy to base the development of the town around two sustainable centres; Sovereign Harbour and the Town Centre.
+Fortunately, this served as a loud wake-up call to EBC, which, to give it credit, acknowledged the strength of feeling expressed and engaged the SHRA to work with it to rethink the vision.
+As a result of these talks, EBC revised its Core Strategy to base the town's development around two sustainable centres: Sovereign Harbour and the Town Centre.